The Bloodline on Steam - User reviews, Price & Information

 The Bloodline is a sandbox adventure RPG that lets you play your way.
 Reforge bonds between kingdoms, explore the wilds, craft and plan adventures and wield mighty weapons or magic as you prepare for what is to come…

-The Bloodline is a rpg, medieval and singleplayer game developed by Shieldbearer Studios and published by 505 Pulse.
+The Bloodline is a rpg, combat and action-adventure game developed by Shieldbearer Studios and published by 505 Pulse.

 Released on October 05th 2023 is available in English only on Windows.